Home delivery of stimulant medications? That’s legal? Yes, it is, in the U.S. at least.

 Moreover, there typically is a day or two gap between one prescription ending and the next beginning.
 Who has time for this scramble?
 Especially 12 times a year!

 Gives me palpitations to even think about.

 In general, home-delivery works best for people who have settled on a medication and dosage and expect to be taking it for the indefinite future.
 Or at least 90 days.

-One thing’s for sure: Home-delivery could just save you huge amounts of time, money, and stress.
+In that case, home-delivery might save you huge amounts of time, money, and stress.

 First, let’s examine the benefits and then learn about guidelines.

-Benefits of Home-Delivery: The Four Cs
+Benefits of Stimulant-Medication Home-Delivery: The Four Cs

 I count at least four categories of potential benefits: